sdvdxl/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 2015-09-18T21:42:00Z	13.876
 ```

-> **Note:** When performing arithmetic on fields that store integers be aware that InfluxDB casts those integers to floats.
+> **Note:** When performing arithmetic on fields that store integers be aware that InfluxDB casts those integers to floats for all mathematical operations.
+This can lead to [overflow issues](../troubleshooting/frequently_encountered_issues.html#working-with-really-big-or-really-small-integers) for some numbers.

 ### The `WHERE` clause
 ---